ac-93/tactile_gym/README.md

 A simple experiment can be run with `simple_sb3_example.py`, a full training script can be run with `train_agent.py`.
 Experiment hyper-params are in the `parameters` directory.

-**Image Augmentations During Training**
-If intending to use image augmentations for training, as done in the paper, then [this](https://github.com/ac-93/stable-baselines3-contrib) fork of sb3 contrib is required. (**TODO: Contribute this to sb3_contrib**).
+**Training with image augmentations:** If intending to use image augmentations for training, as done in the paper, then [this](https://github.com/ac-93/stable-baselines3-contrib) fork of sb3 contrib is required. (**TODO: Contribute this to sb3_contrib**).

 ### Pretrained Agents ###

-**TODO: setup dowloading of pretrained agents** Example PPO agents, trained via SB3 are provided for all environments and all observation spaces.
-These can be downloaded via... and placed in `tactile_gym/examples/enjoy`.
+Example PPO/RAD_PPO agents, trained via SB3 are provided for all environments and all observation spaces.
+These can be downloaded [here](https://drive.google.com/drive/folders/1stIhPc0HBN8fcJfMq6e-wHcsp6VpJafQ?usp=sharing) and placed in `tactile_gym/examples/enjoy`.

 In order to demonstrate a pretrained agent from the base directory run